 • Strong, frequent contractions- The early signs of labor include silent labor signs, such as solid and regular contractions.
 The uterus muscles will start to tighten up, and the contractions will become stronger and closer together as childbirth approaches.
 If you're unsure whether these are signs of going into labor, ask yourself these questions:

 If your contractions or silent labor signs are strong, lasting between 30 – 70 seconds, and are 5 – 10 minutes apart, this indicates active labor symptoms, and you are about to deliver.

 • Bloody show – If you have brownish or reddish mucus discharge, your mucus plug is out, and you are in labor.
 This is known as a blood show.

 • Belly and lower back pain – Back pains are common during pregnancy but usually go away if you lie down or change positions.
 If you experience back and belly pain that does not go away even if you rest or switch positions, that is a sign that active labor has kicked in.

 • Water breaking – Well, that's the ultimate sign labor has started.
 Your baby floats in a sack full of amniotic fluid inside your womb.
 You will feel a big rush of water flowing out of your vagina when the water breaks.

-Also known as pre labor symptoms, there are certain labor pains symptoms you might experience that indicate that labor is near but hasn't begun yet.
+Also known as pre-labor symptoms, there are specific labor pains symptoms you might experience that indicate that labor is near but hasn't begun yet.
 Here are those signs.

 • Cramps and increased back pain – Back pain starts around the second trimester and lasts through the pregnancy.
 But as your labor could be near, the cramps and back pain would peak, and you might constantly feel uncomfortable, no matter how comfortably you sit or lie down.